Victoria’s bushfire prone areas are subject to or are likely to be subject to bushfires. They make up most of the State of Victoria.

-Is your property in a bushfire prone area?
+Find out if a property is in a bushfire prone area

 You can find out if your land is in a designated bushfire prone area.
-To do this, create a free planning property report in VicPlan, the State's online planning maps system.
+To do this, you can create a free planning property report in VicPlan, the State's online planning maps system.

 The report includes: